The Raccoons: Reception

-The Raccoons was well received by critics.
+The Raccoons was well-received by critics.
 The New York Times, in its review for their second TV special, said "the Raccoons are an adorable lot, supported nicely by an attractive production."
 Variety praised the third special, The Raccoons and the Lost Star, calling it "a rollicking good adventure filled with space-age animation, high-tech gadgetry, lilting tunes, a lovable sheepdog, and the delightful Raccoons team."

+In 2022, series creator Kevin Gillis said that the show was seeing a resurgence of interest, speculating that it was due to the "original audience now having young families of their own and want[ing] to reach back to what helped form their early lives."

 The show was nominated for many awards, including a Gemini Award for Best Sound and Best Writing, and won the Gemini for Best Animated Series.

 Legacy

 In 1990, Bert and Lisa were named the mascots of the Canadian Olympic team.
-However, there were no Olympic Games that year.
+That year, the Canadian Junior Olympics were held.

+Its theme song "Run with Us" was also featured in the 2011 film Hobo with a Shotgun.

-In January 2022, the show was featured in the premiere episode of Son of a Critch.
+In January 2022, the show was featured in the series-premiere episode of Son of a Critch.

-Revival

-In 2017, series creator Kevin Gillis was working on a revival of the series.
-A pitch pilot with slightly redesigned characters was found on YouTube as an unlisted video on March 11, 2018, but the video was soon taken down by Big Jump Entertainment due to a copyright claim.
-On June 17 of the same year, Big Jump officially revealed the new designs for Bert, Ralph, Melissa, Cyril and Cedric on their website.
-The reboot is scheduled to premiere in the near future, beginning with a holiday special entitled "When Raccoons Fly!".
-An official Instagram account for the franchise was created in August 2021.
+Children's novels based on the series were published by Cardiff-based publisher Candy Jar Books in 2024.